 If you’re not normally a runner, or don’t usually exercise at home, you might need some basic startup equipment.
 Here are my favorite picks.

-- Brooks Launch 6 ($60+) – my favorite model running shoes.
+- Brooks Launch 7 ($100 on Amazon or Brooks) – my favorite model running shoes.
 These are light and springy, but still comfortable and cushioned.
-They’re currently on sale on the Brooks website for $65.

 - Senita Rios or Baseline ($25) – Senita is a company run by two sisters in Arizona.
 They have affordable fitness gear, and a huge plus is that they have pockets!
 The Baseline or Rio shorts are some of the best picks, though be careful with lighter colors as there can be panty lines :/ I’m not sure how sustainably or ethically made these shorts were, so if you want a more eco-friendly brand, I’ll list another option.

 - Girlfriend Collective ($50+) – This company is a sustainable brand that makes fitness clothing out of recycled water bottles.
-Girlfriend is well-rated on Good On You for its sustainability and labor ethics practices.
+Girlfriend is well-rated for its sustainability and labor ethics practices.
 They make the cutest colorful workout sets, and also recently got compression shorts with pockets.

 To track your runs/other activities: